AmirEfi/Connect-Four-Game/README.md

 # Connect4 Game
 ## Final project of the AI course - Spring 2023

-This is a simple Connect Four game.
+This is a simple Connect4 game.

 You can play in two modes: Single/Multiplayer.